Konrad-Dagiel/top-down-game/README.md

 # top-down-game

 To play, place files in a code editor.
+If you don't have Flask installed:
+$ pip install flask
 Navigate terminal to app.py.
 $ python -m flask run
 Then in your browser: